We've moved! Our new office is located at 911 Center Street in downtown Santa Cruz.

 SC Biker

 The stretch of highway at Laurel Curve is built over large natural drainage, creating the ideal place to install a large box culvert.
-The roadway above serves as a bridge, with the area underneath becoming the wildlife crossing.
+The roadway above serves as a bridge.
 The undercrossing is wider and more welcoming for wildlife than a tunnel.

 The unique partnership created a new mitigation incentive framework for conservation and wildlife protection projects in California, paving the way for SB790.
 The law supports the implementation of wildlife crossings statewide using the model pioneered on this project

 Available Activities